Call4Cloud | MMP-C | Autopilot | Device Preparation

 He was using OSDCloud and somehow that EULA registry key was missing.
 Luckily when running the wonderful OSDCLoud solution, you can resolve this easily by adding the key with a simple reg add command

-Another possibility (and better) would be by changing the unattended XML itself and adding the AcceptEula part to the WindowsPE part
+Another possibility (and better) would be to change the unattended XML itself and adding the AcceptEula part to the WindowsPE part

 After he added the part to the XML all was good!
 So the case is closed, right?
 No NO NOOOO and NOOOOOOOOO